mapmeld/10000-spoons/story.md

 the juice s2 is definitely not the lightest option that i could carry, but based on the jobs that i need a knife to perform on a regular basis it’s the most perfectly suited to the task, at least based on the knives that i own.

-you’ll need a knife to cut things like gels, ropes and plastic ties, so it’s a great idea to have both a regular heavy-duty utility knife as well as a versatile multi-tool.

 you no longer need a knife to cut apples.

 knives are big enough for when you really need a knife to do the job.